yonromai/NeMo-Guardrails/docs/colang_2/language_reference/python-actions.rst

 .. code-block:: colang

     flow main
-        # Option 1 start the Action and let your flow continue while until you really need the result from the action
+        # Option 1 start the action and let your flow continue until you really need the result from the action
         start CustomTestAction(value=5) as $action_ref
         # Some other statements ...
         match $action_ref.Finished() as $event_ref